HandsOnDataViz/bookdown-template/docs/bookdown-testing-modified.md

 Conditional formatting offers the option to display text or images in some editions, but not other editions.

-Demo: Simple HTML code comment in .Rmd file (does *not* appear in MS Word or PDF or AsciiDoc):
+Demo: Simple HTML code comment in .Rmd file (appears as commented-out text in HTML and .md, but does *not* appear in any way in PDF or MS Word or AsciiDoc):

 <!-- Insert comments that are visible in the source text (.Rmd and .md), but not HTML or PDF or AsciiDoc. -->